ADITYAMOGGA/BOLT/replit.md

 ### Migration to Replit Environment (August 2025)
 - ✅ Migrated from Replit Agent to standard Replit environment
 - ✅ Converted to Supabase-only storage (removed in-memory storage)
+- ✅ **Major: Migrated from local file storage to Cloudinary cloud storage**
 - ✅ Added session management with express-session middleware
 - ✅ Fixed all authentication routes for Supabase integration
 - ✅ Professional homepage redesign with grid layout